starkfell/100DaysOfIaC/articles/day.25.build.pipes.key.vault.linux.md

 --output table
 ```

-You should get back the following response.
+You should get back a similar response.

 ```console
 Location    Name          ResourceGroup